 How long do you cook buckwheat?

 - How long to cook buckwheat in a pot on the stove?
-Cook buckwheat for about 12 to 20 minutes in a boiling water on the stove.
+Cook buckwheat for about 12 to 20 minutes in boiling water on the stove.
 We are talking about un-soaked buckwheat groats here.

 - How long do you cook buckwheat in sachets?
 It will take you 10 to 15 minutes to boil un-soaked buckwheat groats in sachets to full readiness.

-- How long do you cook presoaked buckwheat groats in a boiling water?
+- How long do you cook presoaked buckwheat groats in boiling water?
 Boil presoaked buckwheat for 5 minutes in a saucepan.

 How to cook fluffy buckwheat groats in a pot on the stove?

-- To make your porridge more flavored and fluffy you can toast rinsed and drained buckwheat on a dry skillet for 3-4 minutes.
+- To make your porridge more flavored and fluffy, you can toast rinsed and drained buckwheat on a dry skillet for 3-4 minutes.

-- Add salt (at proportion 1 cup of buckwheat to ½ tsp of salt) and 1 tbsp of butter and then add toasted buckwheat groats.
+- Add salt (at proportion 1 cup of buckwheat to ½ tsp of salt) and 1 tbsp of butter, and then add toasted buckwheat groats.

-- When all the liquid absorbs, take the pot from the stove, add additional 1 tbsp of butter, and let it stand for 5 minutes to absorb it as well.
+- When all the liquid absorbs, take the pot from the stove, add 1 tbsp of butter, and let it stand for 5 minutes to absorb it as well.

 Here are some questions with answers that may come up while cooking buckwheat:

-Do you cook buckwheat in a boiling or in a cold water?
+Do you cook buckwheat in boiling or in cold water?
 You can cook it both ways, but when you add buckwheat into boiling water, two processes start at the same time: steaming of buckwheat and at the same time boiling.

 How much does buckwheat groats yield?
-Buckwheat is one of those products that while cooking absorbs moisture, so 1 cup of buckwheat yields 2-2.5 cups cooked.
+Buckwheat is one of those products that, while cooking, absorbs moisture, so 1 cup of buckwheat yields 2-2.5 cups cooked.